-Looking for the best photo editing apps?
-You've come to the right place – whether you're on Android, iOS and iPadOS?
-Good news, we've spent countless hours playing with adjustment sliders and radial gradients to bring you our pick of the very best photo editing apps you can download today.
+Searching for the best photo editing apps?
+You've come to the right place – whether you're on Android, iOS and iPadOS, we've spent hours fiddling with filters and radial gradients to bring you this list of the best photo editing apps you can download today.
 (Searching for the best photo editors for desktop computers?
 Check out our separate best photo editors guide for that).

 As you can see from the guide below, we're a little spoiled for choice when it comes to mobile photo editors.
 After all, not long ago photo editing demanded desktop machines packed with RAM.
-Not today.
-Even a basic Android phone has the clout to tackle editing your snaps – which is just as well, given that it’s likely used to capture most of them.
+But today, even a basic Android phone has the clout to tackle your edits – which is just as well, given that it’s likely used to capture most of them.

 Still, for some of us, only high-end pro camera kit will do – so can mobile devices still deliver where it matters when it comes to perfecting those pics?
 The answer is yes, as you can see with our number one pick for best photo editing app, Affinity Photo.